About C&E

 Strategic Plan:

-The Department of Conservation and Energy is committed to remaining a national model for how energy development, conservation, and natural resource management work together to deliver meaningful outcomes.
+C&E is committed to remaining a national model for how energy development, conservation, and natural resource management work together to deliver meaningful outcomes.
 Through responsible stewardship, data-driven regulation, and a commitment to transparency, balance, and practical solutions, we deliver consistent results that build a safer, stronger, and more resilient Louisiana.

-The Department of Conservation and Energy envisions a prosperous and resilient Louisiana where natural and coastal resources are protected, restored, and responsibly developed to support healthy communities and a strong economy.
+C&E envisions a prosperous and resilient Louisiana where natural and coastal resources are protected, restored, and responsibly developed to support healthy communities and a strong economy.
 By leading with transparency, innovation, and resource stewardship, C&E will set the standard for how energy and natural resource management can promote resilience, safeguard public health, and enhance quality of life in Louisiana and beyond.

-The Department of Conservation and Energy is guided by a philosophy rooted in service, stewardship, and strategic foresight.
+C&E is guided by a philosophy rooted in service, stewardship, and strategic foresight.
 We are committed to:

 • Delivering on C&E’s mission by providing superior customer service, sound resource stewardship, and fair, efficient regulatory practices.